-The College offers on a regular basis a thirteen-day study tour in England where students see and analyze six productions performed by some of the most prestigious theatrical companies in the West.
+The College offers on a regular basis an eleven-day study tour in England where students see and analyze five productions performed by some of the most prestigious theatrical companies in the West.
+The course focuses on productions in Stratford-upon-Avon and London.
 Past groups have seen Taming of the Shrew, Cats, Miss Saigon, Volpone, Phantom of the Opera, Tales from Ovid, Winter's Tale, and a variety of others.
-Also included in the trip is a tour of London, Bath, and Stonehenge, and an afternoon tea or medieval banquet.
-Students have also gone on walking tours to Anne Hathaway's cottage, locales around London frequented by the Beatles, and the British Museum.
+Also included in the trip is a full-day tour to Bath and Stonehenge, and a London Underground pass.
+Students have also gone on walking tours to Anne Hathaway's cottage, locales around London frequented by the Beatles, and the British Museum, the Tower of London, and Warwick Castle.